borisaavedra/let_me_note/README.md

 # let_me_note
-This is a To Do list project on Flask
+This is a To Do list project on Flask and Python

 ## Feature list
 1. Create an account with coupons